spatie/laravel-translatable/README.md

 - [Sebastian De Deyne](https://github.com/sebastiandedeyne)
 - [All Contributors](../../contributors)

 We got the idea to store translations as json in a column from [Mohamed Said](https://github.com/themsaid).
-Parts of the readme of [his multiligual package](https://github.com/themsaid/laravel-multilingual) were used in this readme.
+Parts of the readme of [his multilingual package](https://github.com/themsaid/laravel-multilingual) were used in this readme.

 ## Support us